icgowtham/remote_packet_capture/README.md

 Agent:

     cd remote_packet_capture/agent
     make setup-env
     source .venv/bin/activate
     python agent_rest_server.py

+### TODO
+- Provide an option to fetch the captured PCAP file from the agent.
+- Provide an option to show packet capture progress on the UI.

 ### Compliance

 To validate compliance, complexity and coverage:

+    cd server
     make compliance <code_path>